PALM: Predicting Actions through Language Models: Experiments

-\myparagraph{Evaluation} We conform to the evaluation procedures set forth by the Ego4D and calculate the edit distance (ED) using the Damerau-Levenshtein distance metric~\cite{damerau1964technique, levenshtein1966binary}.
+\myparagraph{Evaluation} We conform to the evaluation procedures set forth by the Ego4D~\cite{grauman2022ego4d} and calculate the edit distance (ED) using the Damerau-Levenshtein distance metric~\cite{damerau1964technique, levenshtein1966binary}.
 ED is computed separately for verbs, nouns, and the entire action sequences.
-We report the minimum edit distance among $K=5$ predicted sequences, each with a length of $Z=20$ actions.
+Given $P=8$ action segments of the input video, we report the minimum edit distance among $K=5$ predicted sequences, each with a length of $Z=20$ actions.

-\myparagraph{Results} Tab.~\ref{tab:ego4d_final_result} shows that \methodname outperforms existing SOTA methods and achieves the best performance on the test set of the Ego4D benchmark.
+\myparagraph{Results} \cref{tab:ego4d_final_results} shows that \methodname improves existing SOTA methods and achieves the best performance on the test set of the Ego4D v1 and v2 benchmark.
 In general, LLM-based approaches (VideoLLM, AntGPT, and \methodname) predict more accurate future actions compared to other approaches based on representation learning.
 Notably, repeat and retrieve action baselines in Ego4D v2 perform better than Slowfast with respect to noun and action ED.
 These observations clearly indicate the advantages of leveraging foundation models and the limitations of feature learning methods on the LTA task.
-Notably, \methodname outperforms other LLM-based methods by a large margin except verb ED in Ego4D v1 despite the fact that it is not fine-tuned on the Ego4D dataset.
-It demonstrates the effectiveness of our approach to provide ample visual context to LLMs equipped with MMR-based exemplar selection.
+Moreover, \methodname outperforms other LLM-based methods, which demonstrates the effectiveness of our approach to provide ample visual context to LLMs, equipped with action recognition and image captioning models.